About Membrane Switches

 Why JN White®?

-At JN White®, we have developed deep expertise and experience as a membrane switch supplier – an expertise that our customers have come to rely on when they are trying to design and implement specific user interface objectives.
+At JN White®, we have developed deep expertise and experience as a membrane switch manufacturer – an expertise that our customers have come to rely on when they are trying to design and implement specific user interface objectives.
 Integrating features like those noted on this page, we can expertly manufacture the most challenging panel assembly applications in the most demanding environments, including medical, electronic, military/DoD, and industrial markets.

 Because there are so many parameters to consider in the design of membrane switches (including the graphics, overlays, adhesives, and use cases), we often consult with customer engineering teams early in their development process to ensure feasibility of their designs and optimal outcomes.